ctcl-bregis/ctclsite-rust/config/projects/content/ctclsite.md

 It is possible for me to just make something that generates static HTML pages to served by the webserver.
 However, there has been plans for features that would not be possible with just HTML and JS such as improved logging, view counters and dynamically generated embeds for other websites.

-In February 2024, I have decided to switch to Rust for server (web) software development.
+In February 2024, I have decided to switch to Rust for server and web software development.

 #### Versions
 The current version of the website is **ctclsite-rust v1**.